featurist/vdom-query/readme.md

 * `vdom` - a virtual DOM fragment.

-The resulting vdom-query object represents a set of elements, which can be manipulated to produce new sets.
-Every set can extract data or interact with its matching elements.
+The resulting vdom-query object represents a set of elements, which can be traversed and manipulated to produce new sets.

 ### .attr(name)
 Get the value of an attribute for the first element in the set of matched